How to Get Shatter Off Wax Paper

 4. Using a Flat Iron:

-You can also remove shatter from wax paper by using a flat iron on low heat.
-Press the shatter against the wax paper as close as you can get it without actually touching the flat iron to the shatter.
+Another method is to take a piece of shatter that is stuck to wax paper, set your flat iron on low heat, then press the shatter against the wax paper as close as you can get it without actually touching the flat iron to the shatter.
 Keep it there for about 30 seconds, then use a razor blade or butter knife against the edge of the wax paper and slide it up slowly along with the shatter.

 5. Using a Hair Dryer: